Prince Charles Out Of Virus Isolation: Royal Officials - UrduPoint

 Given their age -- and Prince Philip's stay in hospital at Christmas -- the prince's diagnosis prompted questions about their potential exposure to the virus.

-But Buckingham Palace said the queen was "in good health", and her husband was not present when she last saw their son.
+But Buckingham Palace said the queen was "in good health", and her husband was not present when she last saw Charles.

-Prime Minister Boris Johnson, 55, has also tested positive for the virus and is currently in self-isolation at Downing Street.
+Prime Minister Boris Johnson, 55, has also tested positive for the virus and is currently in self-isolation, as is his chief adviser Dominic Cummings, and two other cabinet ministers.